calchulus/saint-fame-dao-subgraph/README.md

 [Uniswap](https://uniswap.io/) is a decentralized protocol for automated token exchange on Ethereum.

-This Subgraph dynamically tracks the SAINTFAMEdao Subgraph.
+This Subgraph dynamically tracks the SAINTFAMEdao Uniswap exchange.
 Any transaction of the protocol can be queried.

 ## Running Locally